 At the Birth Injury Lawyers Group, our attorneys are qualified in fighting for family’s rights and securing the compensation they deserve.
 We understand that lifelong conditions such as Erb’s palsy can take an emotional and financial toll on families and we are here for you.

 Connect with us today to speak with one of our Delaware Erb’s palsy lawyers for free.
 We are here to offer you the guidance that will help your family get through this challenging and unknown time.
-Check out our birth injury caregiver guide to learn more about available resources.
+Check out our birth injury caregiver guide to learn more about available resources for families coping with birth injuries like Erb’s palsy.